jebent521/SFE-204-Lunar-Lander-Simulation/docs/git_practices.md

 first create a branch.
 Note, you should be on branch main before creating a new branch.

+You can create a new branch directly on GitHub or with the following command:

 ```bash
 git switch -c calculate-velocity-api
 ```